 INFORMATION FOR PATIENTS

-Congratulations on taking the first step toward weight loss surgery.
-Researching the options and care teams available to you is important and we hope that the information provided here is useful to you.
+Congratulations on taking the first step towards weight loss surgery.
+Researching the different surgical options as well as the support care provided for you is important and we hope that the information provided here is useful to you.

 Dr Askew’s main consulting rooms are located within the Sunshine Coast University Private Hospital, Birtinya.
 He also consults regularly at Caboolture and also on the Fraser Coast.
-If you are unable to attend the rooms in person we are also able to arrange a Telehealth appointment for you and regularly do this for both our Regional Queensland patients and also those of our patients travelling (or stuck in other locations due to Covid-19 border restrictions!).
+If you are unable to attend the rooms in person we are also able to arrange a Telehealth appointment for you.
+We regularly perform Telehealth appointments for our Regional Queensland patients as well as FIFO workers.

 Please phone our rooms on (07) 5408 8721 to book an appointment.
 In order to claim a medicare rebate for your appointment you will require a referral from your General Practioner.
 We are more than happy to see you without a referral, however you will not be eligible for the Medicare rebate for this consultation.

-Prior to your consultation with Dr Askew we will send you a detailed health questionnaire.
-This can be electronically returned to us before to your appointment or alternatively, please attend your appointment 20 minutes early in order to fill in this form.
+Prior to your initial consultation with Dr Askew we will send you a detailed health questionnaire.
+This can be electronically returned to us before to your appointment or alternatively, please attend your appointment 30 minutes early in order to fill in this form.